charlie-hotel/cappybot/README.md

 ### Quotes
 #### Adding quotes
 It's easy to add discord quotes to clackbot.
-Simply quote a user normally using discord's quote function, then type
+Simply reply to the message you want to add as a quote, then type

     !addquote